Erik Satie: Vexations for piano and reversible record player

 Vexations is apparently conceived for keyboard, though the single page of manuscript does not specify an instrument), it consists of a short theme with the instruction In order to play the theme 840 times in succession, it would be advisable to prepare oneself beforehand, and in the deepest silence, by serious immobilities.
 This has been interpreted as an instruction that the theme should be played 840 times, though this may not have been the composer’s intention.

-I have recorded four versions of the theme played on the piano by James Telford from the manuscript copy available on line.
+For the Hepworth Gallery I prepared a new interpretation of the piece.
+I recorded four versions of the theme played on the piano by Jamie Telford from the manuscript copy available on line.
 They follow the score as much as is possible but also take account of the possible variations Satie’s notation offers.
 Each forms a ‘module’ of identical length (padded by a short silence at either end).
-These will be compiled into a recorded sequence of roughly 15 minutes.
-A sound file is then generated with the sequence on one stereo track with a reversed copy of the same sequence on the other; a vinyl record is cut from this file.
+These I compiled into a recorded sequence of roughly 15 minutes and a vinyl record was cut from the digital file.

-The record will be played – the piece performed – by a record-player adapted to stop and reverse its direction of play at intervals controlled by a programmable chip.
-Because the recording includes tracks played both forwards and in reverse there will always be a iterations of the component phrase being played in the “correct” direction (call it the recto), which listeners cannot help but filter out from its verso; this is emphasised by separating the two stereo tracks so that the one will always be heard more clearly from one or another of the two speakers.
+The record was played – the piece performed – by a record-player adapted to stop and reverse its direction of play at intervals controlled by a programmable chip.
+Because the recording includes tracks played both forwards and in reverse there will always be a iterations of the component phrase being played in the “correct” direction (call it the recto), which listeners cannot help but filter out from its verso; this is emphasised by separating the two stereo tracks so that the one is always heard more clearly from one or another of the two speakers.

 The record player is programmed to change direction in a careful sequence calculated to play the recto phrase exactly 840 times and then stop.
 The work was installed in the Calder space on the 30th May and switched on towards the end of the day – it played in the space, recto and verso, until approximately 7:45 on the 31st of May, switched off by the control chip after completing the right number of iterations.